sameerfidai/basketball-app/README.rst

-Final App Project for cs1302-UGA.
-An app that shows statistics about an NBA player.
+An app that shows info about an NBA player.

+Made with JavaFx, balldontlie API, and TheSportsDB API.